On average your neighbors pay $71 a monthSee Your Rates

 QuoteWizard helps Fort Collins residents compare quotes from both national insurance companies and local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Fort Collins and save up to 40% on your premium.

-Last year, 2,884 people used QuoteWizard to compare auto insurance quotes in Fort Collins, CO from multiple companies.
+Last year, 2,884 people used QuoteWizard to compare auto insurance quotes in Fort Collins, CO from multiple companies to find the best rates.

-This is our list of the most common car insurance companies reported by QuoteWizard users living in Fort Collins, CO last year.
+This is our list of the most common car insurance companies reported by QuoteWizard users living in Fort Collins, Colorado last year.

 According to Allstate's America's Best Drivers Report, Fort Collins has some of the safest drivers in the nation ranking 11th out of 200 cities.
 While most US drivers go 10 years without having an accident, drivers here are involved in crashes every 11.8 years.